2012 Atlantic Coast Conference football season

-The 2012 ACC football season is an NCAA football season that will be played from September 1, 2012, to January 1, 2013.
-The Atlantic Coast Conference consists of 12 members in two divisions.
+The 2012 ACC football season was an NCAA football season that was played from September 1, 2012, to January 1, 2013.
+At the time, the Atlantic Coast Conference consisted of 12 members in two divisions.
 The Atlantic division consists of Boston College, Clemson, Florida State, Maryland, North Carolina State and Wake Forest.
 The Coastal division consists of Duke, Georgia Tech, Miami, North Carolina, Virginia, and Virginia Tech.
-The division champions will meet on December 1 in the 2012 ACC Championship Game, at Bank of America Stadium in Charlotte, North Carolina.
-This season also marks the 60th football season in the conference's history.
+The division champions met on December 1 in the 2012 ACC Championship Game, at Bank of America Stadium in Charlotte, North Carolina.
+This season also marked the 60th football season in the conference's history.

 Preseason

 Preseason Poll

 The 2012 ACC Preseason Poll was announced at the ACC Football Kickoff meetings in Greensboro, NC on July 23.
 Virginia Tech was voted to win Coastal division while Florida State was voted to win the Atlantic division and the conference.
 Sammy Watkins of Clemson was voted the Preseason ACC Player of the Year.